What are the non spouse/partner U.K. Family Visas available?

 - You must have good knowledge of English.

-The Child Dependant Visa is a type of visa that allows residents of the United Kingdom with no immigration restrictions to bring their non-EU child in the UK.
-The main criterion for a child to be eligible for this type of visa, is to have one of their parents already residing in the UK.
+The Child Dependent Visa It is a type of visa that allows residents of the United Kingdom with no immigration restrictions to bring their non-EU child to the UK.
+The main criterion for a child to be eligible for this type of visa is to have one of their parents already residing in the UK.
 The requirements for this type of visa depend mostly on whether you were born inside the UK or outside.

-If the child was born in the UK then you will be granted by the Home Office, with the same permission to stay as your parent.
-If you are under-18, you can either be added to your parent’s next application as a dependant or be applied for separately.
-If you are over-18, your parent can only include you in their application as a dependant if you got permission to come to or stay in the UK (leave to enter or remain) on a family visa when you were under 18 and do not live an independent life and are also applying from inside the UK.
+The Home Office will grant permission if the child was born in the UK. with the same permission to stay as the parent and is under-18.
+The next time the parent applies, either add the child as a dependent or apply separately.
+If you are over-18, your parent can only include you in their application as a dependant if you got permission to come to or stay in the UK on a family visa when you were under 18 and do not live an independent life and are also applying from inside the UK.

-If you are under-18, you must not be married, nor be in a civil partnership or not be living an independent life and you must be financially supported without claiming public funds.
+If you are under-18, you must not be married, nor be in a civil partnership, or not be living an independent life.
+You must be financially supported without claiming public funds.
 One of your parents must also be applying for a visa as a partner joining the other parent or as a parent that has the sole responsibility of you.
 If you are over 18 then your parent can include you in their application as a dependant.
-You can also apply separately, but in both cases you are eligible to apply only if you got permission to enter and remain in the UK for an appointed period of time on a family visa when you were under 18 and you do not live an independent life.
+You can also apply separately, but in both cases, you are eligible to apply only if you got permission to enter and remain in the UK for an appointed period of time on a family visa when you were under 18, and you do not live an independent life.

 - You are 18 or over.

-- You need long-term care to do every day personal and household tasks because of illness, disability, or your age.
+- Need long-term care to do everyday personal and household tasks because of illness, disability, or your age.